 Most often, WooCommerce scalability issues are attempted to be saved entirely by caching.
 Hosting providers are generally hard on selling you their proprietary caching solution as a means to solve scaling issues.

-Some will add additional software such as Varnish (which is used to cache static assets and HTML) and Redis (used for object caching).
+Some will add additional software, such as Varnish (which is used to cache static assets and HTML) and Redis (used for object caching).
 All are intended to accommodate the growing number of requests.
-Although both of these are tools that may help with scaling, it is often applied without testing whether it actually works like intended.
+Although both of these are tools that may help with scaling, it is often applied without testing whether it actually works as intended.

 How To Solve These Problems?

-It is crucial to solving performance, security, and scalability issues at the root level for optimum results and long-term effectiveness.
-The majority of the providers are great at selling ideas that only work for them in terms of revenue and customer acquisition, but often do not have any real impact on the growth of their customers’ businesses.
+It is crucial to solve performance, security, and scalability issues at the root level for optimum results and long-term effectiveness.
+The majority of the providers are great at selling ideas that only work for them in terms of revenue and customer acquisition but often do not have any real impact on the growth of their customers’ businesses.

-At Servebolt we are on a mission of making the internet faster, more secure and sustainable.
+At Servebolt, we are on a mission to make the internet faster, more secure, and more sustainable.
 We believe in solving crucial problems at the root level so our customers do not have to keep jumping from one provider to another and stay focused on growing the business.
-And for the same reason, our fast WooCommerce hosting is the first stepping stone towards true scalability.
+And for the same reason, our fast WooCommerce hosting is the first stepping stone toward true scalability.

 First Thing You Need: Fast Origin Hosting

 The first step towards scaling a WooCommerce site is to host it on a fast origin hosting.
-Fast origin hosting sets the ground for a more performant, reliable, and scalable WooCommerce store that you can grow your business on with confidence.
-Servebolt managed fast origin hosting is tailored specifically for WooCommerce and solves crucial performance and scalability issues at the ground level through simplicity.
-Simplicity in the hosting environment makes scalability predictable, maintenance easier and cheaper over time, as your site grows.
+Fast origin hosting sets the ground for a more performant, reliable, and scalable WooCommerce store where you can grow your business with confidence.
+Servebolt-managed fast origin hosting is tailored specifically for WooCommerce and solves crucial performance and scalability issues at the ground level through simplicity.
+Simplicity in the hosting environment makes scalability predictable, maintenance easier, and cheaper over time as your site grows.

 Let’s look at some of the highlighted features of fast origin hosting and how they help with scaling a WooCommerce store.